JancsikDominik/docs/content/docs/guide/gamemodes/rocket_jump.md

 ## How Rocket Jump Works

-A basic rocket jump involves crouching and jumping simultaneously (commonly known as crouchjumping) while firing a rocket at a surface near the player.
-The height and speed of the jump depend on two key factors:
+A basic rocket jump involves crouching and jumping at the same time (commonly known as crouchjumping) while firing a rocket at a surface near the player.
+The height and speed of the jump depend on two factors:

-1. **Position of the Explosion:** If the rocket explodes directly beneath the player, it propels them straight up.
-If it explodes to the side, it provides some upward momentum and horizontal movement.
+1. **Position of the Explosion:** If the rocket explodes directly beneath the player, it propels them straight up, and if it explodes at an angle, it provides some upward momentum and horizontal movement.
 2. **Distance from Explosion:** The closer the player is to the explosion, the more momentum they gain.

-Every other more advanced jump technique is using this very simple mechanic in order to gain and maintain speed and height while overcoming difficult obstacles.
+Every other more advanced jump technique is using this very simple mechanic in order to gain and maintain, speed and height while overcoming difficult obstacles.

 ## Technical Explanation